White House pledges to step up cyber offense on hackers

 WASHINGTON (Reuters) - The White House warned foreign hackers on Thursday it will increase offensive measures as part of a new national cyber security strategy.

 The move comes as U.S. intelligence officials expect a flurry of digital attacks ahead of the Nov.
-6 midterm elections.
+6 congressional elections.

 The strategy provides federal agencies with new guidance for how to protect themselves and the private data of Americans, White House National Security Adviser John Bolton told reporters. (bit.ly/2xrQ0XK)

-“We have authorized offensive cyber operations that will be undertaken through the coordination process in the new presidential directive,” Bolton said.
-“It is in our national interest to do that not because we want more offensive operations in cyber space but precisely to create the structures of deterrence that will demonstrate to adversaries that the cost of their engaging in operations against us is higher than they want to bear.”
+Bolton said the policy change was needed “not because we want more offensive operations in cyber space but precisely to create the structures of deterrence that will demonstrate to adversaries that the cost of their engaging in operations against us is higher than they want to bear.”

+The new policy also outlines a series of broad priorities, including the need to develop global internet policies and a competent domestic cybersecurity workforce.

+It follows a recent Trump administration decision to reverse an Obama-era directive, known as PPD-20, which established an exhaustive approval process for the military to navigate in order to launch hacking operations.
+Bolton said the removal provided more leeway to respond to foreign cyber threats.

+“In my experience it has not been deterrence policies that held back response, but the inability of agencies to execute,” he said.

+“I guess we will see what happens if this strategy really leads to less oversight, but a lack of oversight will likely lead to a lot of confusing finger-pointing in the wake of any failure.”

-Reporting by Christopher Bing; editing by Jonathan Oatis and Lisa Shumaker
+Reporting by Christopher Bing; editing by Lisa Shumaker and Dan Grebler